Wilberforce Mfum

-Wilberforce "Willie" Mfum is a retired Ghanaian football (soccer) forward who played professionally in Ghana and the United States.
+Wilberforce Mfum (28 August 1936 – 11 May 2025) was a Ghanaian professional association football forward who played professionally in Ghana and the United States.
 He was a member of the Ghanaian Olympic soccer team at the 1964 Summer Olympics.

 Club career

-Mfum played for Asante Kotoko in his native Ghana.
+Mfum played for Asante Kotoko in Ghana.
 In 1968, Mfum played for the Baltimore Bays of the National Professional Soccer League.
 In 1969, he joined Ukrainian SC of the German American Soccer League.
 In 1970, Mfum played for the Ukrainian Nationals of the American Soccer League.
 That season, he shared the ASL scoring title with Juan Paletta.
 In 1971, he signed with the New York Cosmos of the North American Soccer League.

-National team
+International career

 Mfum played for the Ghana Olympic football team at the 1964 Summer Olympics.
-He also played for the Ghana national football team.
+He also played for the Ghana national team.
 In 1963, he scored two goals in the final of the 1963 African Cup of Nations as Ghana took the title.
 He was the second leading scorer at the 1968 African Cup of Nations as Ghana finished runner-up.

+Death

+Mfum died in Ghana on 11 May 2025, at the age of 88.